-Picture a Summer 2021 Press Release: “Grow Better Act” Becomes Law
+Picture a Late 2021 Press Release: “Grow Better Act” Becomes Law

 This is an evolving draft in progress.
 It’s missing some information.
 Feel free to comment at the Google Doc mirror at Grow Better public drafts.

 A broad coalition led by farm and food advocates are celebrating the bipartisan passage of the Grow Better Act, a national program focused on jobs, economic justice, healthy food, and community resilience.

 NAME/ID said, “Before people across the country said, ‘we need this,’ who could have imagined support from 350 in the House and 80 in the Senate?
 We’ve gone around and over polarization to focus on steps we can take to benefit all Americans.
 Soon Grow Better can start to improve lives all across the country.”

 Descriptions of provisions of the Act, and of a Grow Better California Act that could develop, as we turn an idea — the Central Valley Grow Better Initiative into a reality

 The Grow Better Act will bring the most benefits to rural and small-town America, including:

 - Millions of new jobs safely growing healthy food;

 - Economic and racial justice in long-overlooked communities;

 - Expanded revenue from abundant food grown using proven regenerative and permaculture agriculture techniques;